What is an Economics Professor?

 - Lecturer

-In 2016, there was an estimated number of 16,500 jobs in the United States for Economics Professor.
+There were about 16,500 jobs for Economics Professor in 2016 (in the United States).
 New jobs are being produced at a rate of 10.9% which is above the national average.
 The Bureau of Labor Statistics predicts 1,800 new jobs for Economics Professor by 2026.
-There will be an estimated 1,500 positions for Economics Professor per year.
+The BLS estimates 1,500 yearly job openings in this field.

 The states with the most job growth for Economics Professor are Oregon, Colorado, and California.
 Watch out if you plan on working in Wyoming, Vermont, or New Hampshire.
 These states have the worst job growth for this type of profession.